prazdevs/slidev-theme-comfy/README.md

 - Edit the `example.md` and style to see the changes
 - `npm run export` to generate the preview PDF
 - `npm run screenshot` to generate the preview PNG

+## Credits

+- [lihbr](https://github.com/lihbr/) for most of the randomized theme idea and code (see [slidev-theme-diapositive](https://github.com/lihbr/slidev-theme-diapositiv), it's incredibly good!)